 Lubrication is a vital aspect of any enterprise that requires the use of machines.
 Several companies do not know the benefits and significance of selecting the correct lubricating oil.
 Here are some factors to consider before you choose your next lubricating oil.

 1. Know the function

 The oil used to lubricate your engines and machines does different things.
 Aside from lowering heat generation and friction, they also do some other things.
 If you use the correct lubricating oil, it also helps cut down corrosive and mechanical wear while also shielding your machine’s surface from corrosive elements.
 Also, lubricating oils help move contaminants to filters and separators.

 It suffices to say that you need to know the challenges your machines create and only buy your oil based on this.
 For example, note that exposure to high pressure, corrosive environment, and harsh temperatures are a few things to consider.
 Motor oil is subject to different conditions and pressures than the lubricant that goes on your tools.
 So, be sure to never confuse motor oil for tool lubricant, and vice versa.

 2. The composition of the lubricating oil

 Many oil additives and ingredients go into making lubricating oils.
-Manufacturers of lubricating oil combine several elements to the base oil to create different lubricating oils.
+Manufacturers of lubricating oil combine several elements to the base crude oil to create different lubricating oils.
 Such oil additives are used to customize greases and lubricants depending on how you intend to use them.
 One of the core factors is a thickener, a substance made up of fibrous particles that help keep the oil in place.

 All thickeners have a different influence on the water resistance, shear stability, and heat resistant properties of your lubricating oil.